Ireland will invest €116 billion in public infrastructure and capital works under the National Development

 In the past decade, infrastructural improvements have been complemented by significant investments in rolling stock.
 As a result, Ireland’s rail network has the youngest inter city fleet in Europe.
 Service capacity and reliability have also much improved and passenger demand has responded, averaging a 4% per annum growth.

-Ireland has four International Airports - Dublin, Shannon, Cork and Belfast and five regional airports and is well serviced by international and regional flights.
-Ireland has extensive transport links to Europe and the rest of the world including 400 flights a week from Dublin, Cork and Shannon to London.
+Ireland has extensive transport links to Europe and the rest of the world.
+Over 400 flights a week leave from Dublin, Cork and Shannon to London.
 US Pre-Clearance facilities at Dublin Airport and Shannon Airport are the only ones of their kind in Europe.
-New connections in 2018 include a direct Dublin-Hong Kong flight and additional flights to Canada.
+New connections in 2019 include direct flights from Dublin to Montreal, Minneapolis and Stuttgart.

 Education & Skills